More ways to be a team.

 Microsoft Teams has many core components that make it stand out from other collaboration software:

-- Teams and channels.
-Teams are made up of channels, which are conversation boards between teammates.
+Teams are made up of channels, which are conversation boards between teammates

-- Conversations within channels and teams.
-All team members can view and add to different conversations in the General channel and can use an @ function to invite other members to different conversations, not unlike Slack.
+All team members can view and add to different conversations in the General channel and can use an @ function to invite other members to different conversations, not unlike Slack